 These are portraits of absence.
-In each Credo, the same figure begins to emerge — the unmistakable likeness of Beethoven, drawn from Joseph Karl Stieler’s 1820 painting.
-But where Stieler captured the composer mid-creation, surrounded by Romantic landscape and radiant colour, here the image is submerged in black.
-Detail is withheld.
+In each Credo, the unmistakable likeness of Beethoven begins to surface, drawn from Joseph Karl Stieler’s 1820 painting.
+Where Stieler captured the composer mid-creation, surrounded by Romantic landscape and colour, here the image recedes into black.
+Detail thins.
 Light is rationed.

-Across the series, small variations unfold — differences in contrast, tone, and density — but the effect is constant: a near-erasure that invites not just looking, but searching.
+Across the series, small variations unfold — shifts in density and contrast — but the effect remains constant: a near-erasure that asks not only to be seen, but searched.
 Faces flicker.
-Forests fade.
-The score in Beethoven’s hand — the Credo of the Missa solemnis — hovers like a phantom, barely legible.
+Forests withdraw.
+The Credo of the Missa solemnis hovers in Beethoven’s hand, barely legible.

 These are not homages.
-They are distillations.
-Stripped of vibrancy and placed behind reflective museum glass, the portraits become encounters — the viewer’s image mirrored into the frame.
-What was once a symbol of genius is now a surface of return.
-A black mirror that absorbs the gaze and offers it back.
+They are reductions.
+Stripped of vibrancy and placed behind reflective glass, the portraits become encounters in which the viewer’s own image slips into the frame.
+Genius dissolves into surface.
+The gaze is returned, darker and less certain.

 Exhibited: